 Mammoth Cave, Kentucky

 By 5:30 a.m.
 I had kissed Eric and Romeo goodbye and started my 10-hour drive through West Virginia and Kentucky to Mammoth Cave National Park.
-For the first four hours I was on high alert for anything that could mean danger.
+My anxiety from the night held strong, and I was on high alert for anything that could mean danger.
 My mind kept replaying an Instagram reel I had seen that was filmed from the perspective of a car’s dash cam.
 The car quickly came up upon another car, parked in a city tunnel, door open to block the road and men standing by at the ready to do who knows what to the driver approaching.
 The driver tried to back up but another car pulled in from behind, so he quickly sped through the door of the car in front, nearly hitting two people.
 What would I do?
 Would I have the wherewithal and the guts to speed through?
 Was I willing to fatally hurt someone else for my own safety?
 Would I even know if the moment called for it?

 Meanwhile, the road ahead was not full of city tunnels, but wide two- or three-lane roads traveling each direction with grassy medians separating them and lush green spires protruding on either side.
 Driving through West Virginia, the mountains swallowed up Darla, my RAV4, as we drove through mist, fragments of clouds hanging in the crevices of the green walls.

-When I entered Kentucky, the sky turned from steel blue to royal blue, and cumulonimbus clouds grand enough for Olympus opened their gates.
+At the entrance to Kentucky the sky turned from steel blue to royal blue, and cumulonimbus clouds grand enough for Olympus opened their gates.
 Endless undulating fields were segmented by split-rail fences and dotted with horses and cows flicking their tails.
 As I drove deeper into the state, white clouds turned a deep granite and rain poured, water columns extending down over each car in front of me like UFO beams.
+Zeus made himself known.

 A small post office somewhere in Kentucky